Sulfruos/Tower_of_Quest/README.txt

 "dimensions" of combat (i.e status conditions and spells casted using a different resource, mana).
 Perhaps I could even use JavaFX or Processing to transcend this game from text based, but then it may lose its' indie old-school dungeon runner feel.

+You may be wondering what sample.java is: it is simply a separate file to test Blackjack, which will be in the game.
+The enemy in Blackjack will have an expert system intelligence (which of course will only be as sophisticated as a person can be while playing a gambling game ;>)